jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-sydney-events.md

 path: /feature-events
 title: Sydney Events
 date: 2018-12-18T07:00:00.000Z
-description: Check out all the sick events upcoming in this fine city!
+description: Check out all the sick events coming up in this fine city!
 featuredImage: /img/16 bit lolita's.jpg
 ---
 _Featured Events:_

-**RAVE REVIEWZ XMAS PARTY**
+**RAVE REVIEWZ XMAS PARTY @ The Rio & Blueprint Xmas Extravaganza**

 ![null](/img/48412254_777363849281300_4957484834839592960_o.jpg)

-Xmas ravers... we’ll be holding the Rave Reviewz Xmas party at Sebastien Leger & Davi - Manning Bar hosted bv our good pals from Return to Rio and Blueprint Entertainment!
-Santa Sébastien Léger & DAVÍ the red-nosed reindeer will be providing the Christmas carols, come and join us for this festive bonanza!
+Xmas ravers... we’ll be holding the Rave Reviewz Xmas party at Manning Bar this Saturday, at the festive bonanza hosted by our pals from Return to Rio and Blueprint Entertainment!
+Santa Sébastien Léger & DAVÍ the red-nosed reindeer will be providing the Christmas carols, so come and join us!
+Details [here](https://www.facebook.com/events/2225167621035751/).

 <br>